charroux/kafka/README.md

 ## Coding a Stream application
 https://github.com/charroux/kafka/tree/main/stream

-Open the Stream project in Eclipse, or import it as Gradle project in Intellij.
+Open the Stream project in Gradle, or import it as Gradle project in Eclipse.

 Then start the main program: https://github.com/charroux/kafka/blob/main/stream/src/main/java/stream/StreamApplication.java